paulternate/cf-venafi-automation/docs/03-tlspc-application-automation/README.md

    ```
    then click "Next"
 1. On the "Specify stack details" page:
-   - Set **"Stack name"** to something uniquely identifiable for **yourself, plus today's date**.
+   - Set **"Stack name"** to something uniquely identifiable for **yourself**, plus the letters "-app".
      Stack name can include letters (A-Z and a-z), numbers (0-9), and dashes (-).
-     For Example, John Lennon could use
+     For example, John Lennon could use
      ```
-     johnlennon-23-06-01
+     johnlennon-app
      ```
    - Set **"AppName"** to the **same value** you just used for the "Stack name"
    - Set **"AppDescription"** to